Alfresco/docs-alfresco/content-services/latest/develop/oop-ext-points/rest-api-java-wrapper.md

         List<String> include = null;
         List<String> fields = null;
-        // If true, then  a name clash will cause an attempt to auto rename by
-        // finding a unique name using an integer suffix.
         Boolean autoRename = true;
-        // Should this be a major version?
         Boolean majorVersion = true;
         // Should versioning be enabled at all?
         Boolean versioningEnabled = true;